purely-functional/eslint-plugin-pure/README.md

 ## What are disallowed?

 - __ExpressionStatements__ are disallowed.
-ExpressionStatements are statements where its result is not used (i.e. not stored in a variable, thrown, or returned).
+ExpressionStatements are statements whose result is not used (i.e. not stored in a variable, thrown, or returned).
 This signifys that some side-effect is taking place.

   ```js
   array.push(1)
   ```

-  Binding to a variable is allowed, e.g.
+  Binding to a variable is allowed, though, e.g.

   ```js
   export function getArrayLength (array) {